thexmeta/qdrant-rag-mcp/docs/technical/advanced-rag-coverage-analysis.md

 - ✅ **Automated workflows** through GitHub integration
 - ✅ **Full visibility** through context tracking

-The remaining high-priority opportunity is **Progressive Context Management (v0.3.3)**, which could deliver an additional 50-70% token reduction through:
+The remaining high-priority opportunity is **Progressive Context Management (v0.3.2 - NEXT PRIORITY)**, which could deliver an additional 50-70% token reduction through:
 - Multi-level context APIs (file → class → method)
 - Semantic similarity caching
 - Query intent classification

 With this feature, we would achieve **~88-94% total token reduction** from baseline, enabling Claude to work with entire large codebases while maintaining deep understanding.
 This would transform Claude Code from "helpful assistant" to "comprehensive codebase expert."

-**Recommendation**: Prioritize v0.3.3 Progressive Context Management as the next major feature, as it provides the highest value for quality assurance and maximizes MCP utilization with Claude Code.
+**Recommendation**: Prioritize v0.3.2 Progressive Context Management as the next major feature, as it provides the highest value for quality assurance and maximizes MCP utilization with Claude Code.